wtomin/Multitask-Emotion-Recognition-with-Incomplete-Labels/README.md

 To make such a demo, modify the `video_file` in `emotion_demo.py` and then run `python emotion_demo.py`.
 The output video will be saved under the `save_dir`.

+To run this demo, [MTCNN](https://github.com/ipazc/mtcnn) must be installed.

 ---
 ## Data Balancing